The Marsden Building Society Equity Release 4.85% Fixed For Life

 Mortgage Advice & Affordability Assessment

-Before applying for a Later Life Mortgage with the Marsden Group, it is essential to get professional advice as part of your affordability assessment.
 This includes researching potential mortgage providers, understanding lending criteria, and assessing how much you can afford in mortgage repayments before proceeding with such significant financial commitments.

 All applications are subject to approval by the Prudential Regulation Authority (PRA) and must pass an affordability check before they can be authorised.